Nemeas/100-days-of-code/log.md

 **Today's progress**: Successfully added ads between each lvl of the game and learned how the whole ads thingie works.

 **Thoughts**: Interesting how easy it is to implement.
 Also awsome of team google to make so detailed and updated step-by-step guides of how to implement the stuff.
 Easy and fun to see something that just works right out of the box!

+### Day 9: 26.07.2018
+**Today's progress**: Makes it possible to complete one lvl, see the ad, and then start playing the next lvl.
+Also refactoring and structuring a lot of code.

+**Thoughts**: I got the exact amount of work I expected done today!
+And I would like to call the new feature "play-next-lvl".
+I am thinking that the game should perhaps make use of the Google Play Games to keep track of lvl, highscores etc, at least I believe I can use it for that..
+I have no idea how I'm supposed to implement it, nor how it works, so this would be awsome exercise to learn something new.